Monday, 23 October 2017

 Oxford Professor receives Honorary Degree from the Institute of Cancer Research

-It was announced in February this year that Professor Adrian Harris had been awarded an Honorary Degree of Doctor of Science (Medicine) of the University of London from the Institute of Cancer Research in recognition of his outstanding contribution to cancer research and treatment.
-(Pictured left...
+It was announced in February this year that Professor Adrian Harris has been awarded an Honorary Degree of Doctor of Science (Medicine) of the University of London from the Institute of Cancer Research in recognition of his outstanding contribution to cancer research and treatment.
+Pictured: ...

 Thursday, 20 July 2017